jack-y/seneca-entity-crud-now-on-GitLab/docs/joins.md

 You can pass base, zone and name of your entity namespace as optional arguments to override the options.

 You can pass an optional `nonamespace: true` argument to remove the namespace of the resulting entity.
-See the seneca-entity-crud [README file][] for more information..
+See the seneca-entity-crud [README file][] for more information.

+Each **joins** object act as a `read` command.
+You can pass a `appends` value to perform others actions during the read.
+See the [appends][] feature.

 > Note: the `resultname` value is optional.